Tricks for Rejuvenating Your Eyes

 - Droopy or flaccid eyelids.
 A lot of things could happen.
 Some morning you wake up and your eyelids are slightly swollen and inflamed.
 A bad night or incorrect hydration could cause liquids to accumulate in your eyelids.
 The passage of time also causes certain days to have more accentuated marks.

 - Crow’s feet.
-These are the tiny wrinkles that appear in the contour of the eyes, whenever you smile or make an expression.
+These are tiny wrinkles that appear in the corner of the eyes, whenever you smile or make an expression.
 They appear once the skin has already lost elasticity.
-Although genetics and sun exposure also play a role in it, it fortunately can be treated.
+Although genetics and sun exposure also play a role in it.
+Fortunately, it can be treated.

 - Dark circles under your eyes.
 Everyone has them.
 These bags appear under the eyes in dark or purple tones.
-They are the product of fatigue, lack of sleep, disease, or even emotional problems.
+They’re the product of fatigue, lack of sleep, some diseases, or even emotional problems.

 - Bags.
 Who doesn’t detest those nasty looking bags?
 They appear due to hormonal changes or fluid retention.
-They give an ugly appearance to the face and a noticeable air of fatigue.
+They give an ugly appearance to the face and a noticeable tired look.

 - Dullness.
-Fatigue, a problem with your eyes, the passage of time, not blinking enough…are several of the causes that could cause this.
-But it is possible to fight it.
+Fatigue, a problem with your eyes, the passage of time, not blinking enough… those are several of the possible causes for this.
+But it’s possible to fight it.

 - Egg white: this might surprise you, but egg whites are recognized for moisturizing while stretching loose skin.
 It’s also great for fighting expression lines.
 In order to benefit from them, just take one egg white and apply it to the skin around your eyes, gently massaging it in.
 Do this every morning to slowly notice your skin growing tighter and wrinkle-free.

-- Avocado: A source of vitamin E and fatty acids, it is excellent for moisturizing, fighting free radicals, and moisturizing the skin.
+- Avocado: A source of vitamin E and fatty acids, it’s excellent for moisturizing, fighting free radicals, and hydrating the skin.
 Just take the pulp from half of one avocado, make a well-blended mixture with a spoon, and apply at night for 15 minutes.
 Then rinse with fresh water.

 Remedies for dark circles and bags under your eyes

 - Chamomile: This is a very well-known remedy.
-Chamomile is a great anti-inflammatory and relaxant that will aid correct blood circulation to the eyes, preventing fluid retention.
+Chamomile is a great anti-inflammatory and relaxant that will promote correct blood circulation to the eyes, preventing fluid retention.
 Make an infusion with two bags of chamomile tea.
 Once the tea has cooled, dip two cotton balls in it and leave them on your eyes for 15 minutes.
-This will provide relief.
+This will give you a relief sensation.

-- Cucumber and milk.
-This mixture is great for reactivating circulation and detoxifying bags or dark circles under the eyes.
+- Cucumber and milk: This mixture is great for reactivating circulation and detoxifying bags or dark circles under the eyes.
 It’s easy to do.
 Just refrigerate half a glass of milk for 15 minutes.
 Once cold, soak two slices of cucumber in the milk.
 Then apply to your eyes.
-Results will be immediate.
+Results will show up very fast.

-- Rose Petal Remedy.
-Another great strategy for bags or dark circles under the eyes consists of taking 8 or 9 rose petals and placing them in a jar with 4 tablespoons of almond oil.
-Soak them for a day in a dark corner that doesn’t receive sunlight.
+- Rose petal remedy: Another great strategy for bags or dark circles under the eyes consists of taking 8 or 9 rose petals and placing them in a jar with 4 tablespoons of almond oil.
+Soak them for a day in a dark corner that doesn’t receive direct sunlight.
 The next day, use a cotton ball and massage your eyes with the mixture.
-This is very effective and pleasant.
+This is very effective and pleasant for rejuvenating your eyes.

 This massage will help rejuvenate and offer a much healthier look to your eyes.
-It is a technique to reactivate circulation, tone your eyes and the skin, and to thereby provide expression and liveliness to your eyes.
+It’s a technique to reactivate circulation, tone your eyes and the skin, and to thereby provide expression and liveliness to your eyes.